michailtam/turtlebot-home-service-robot/README.md

 $ git clone https://github.com/michailtam/robotics-home-service-robot.git
 ```

-2. Build the project
-After all packages and dependencies are installed properly, the project can be build by changing in the toplevel folder and issuing:
+2. Build the project: After all packages and dependencies are installed properly, the project can be build by changing in the catkin toplevel workspace folder and issuing:
 ```
 $ catkin_make
 ```